tuxerator/burp/thesis/main.typ

 We looked at the solution to the _beer-path_ problem proposed by #cite(<Ghosh2023>, form: "prose") and implemented it in Rust.
 We could somewhat verify the results with regard to the throughput on small instances.
-On bigger instances the time to compute the oracle is to long to be practically feasible which stays in contrast to the 30 minuets claimed by #cite(<Ghosh2023>, form: "prose").
+On bigger instances the time to compute the oracle is to long to be practically feasible which stays in contrast to the 30 minutes claimed by #cite(<Ghosh2023>, form: "prose").
 The oracle size though we find to be bigger by a factor of more than 10 and also exceeds the upper bound they presented which could be why the compute time is so high.
 This obviously has an impact on the throughput because of the massive increase in search space (see @fig-throughput).
 Because the size of the oracle exceeded the bound presented by #cite(<Ghosh2023>, form: "prose") further work should be conducted to provide a concrete proof.
-Furthermore we find @lemma-In-Path-Property to be insufficient.
+Furthermore, we find @lemma-In-Path-Property to be insufficient.
 Precisely the term $d_N (a_r, b_r) - (r_a^F + r_b^B)$ can be less than 0 because $d_N (a_r, b_r) > (r_a^F + r_b^B)$ is not guaranteed which is why the isolation of $epsilon$ is not possible.
 It remains to be seen what the impact of this insufficiency is.

 Looking at the findings of this work we can see the potential of the _in-path oracle_ @Ghosh2023 though it lacks details to be easily reproducible.
-Especially with regards to the scalability we could not confirm the claims they made nor find their proofs sufficient.
+Especially with regard to the scalability we could not confirm the claims they made nor find their proofs sufficient.